KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 Where can I get more effects?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Effects are provided by the MLT Framework in form of filters.
-Not all of them work with Kdenlive or are even useful for a non-linear video editor.
+Not all of them work with Kdenlive or are even useful for a video editor.
 There is no plugin capability for other third-party effects.

 The Kdenlive community is a great place to learn from each other and exchange ideas and share.
 You can find Kdenlive Effect Templates in the |kde_store|.
 They are essentially effects/filters or a combination of effects and filters to achieve a certain look or, uhm, effect.
 KDE Store is integrated in Kdenlive so you can install effects directly from the :ref:`Effects tab <effects-effects_tab>`.